lennyleadership/pilgrim_dairy/content/blog/Book_purpuse_driven_life/index.md

 excerpt:
 layout: single
 subtitle:
-title: The Purpose Driven Life: What on Earth Am I Here For?
+title: "The Purpose Driven Life: What on Earth Am I Here For?"
 ---

 <!-- Tab links -->